stes/fairness_im_maschinellen_lernen/src/en_07_einfuehrung_datensatz_aufgeteilt.md

 display(fig);
 ```

-However, we actually know more.
-Our dataset consists of two population groups that differ in a significant characteristic.
-This characteristic could be, for example, gender, ethnicity, or age (old vs. young).
-In our example dataset, we distinguish individuals by their fictional origin from “Grünhausen” and “Pinklandia.”
+Our dataset provides even more information.
+It includes two population groups, each differing in a key characteristic.
+This characteristic might be gender, ethnicity, or age (such as older versus younger individuals).
+In our specific example, we classify individuals according to their fictional origin: “Grünhausen” and “Pinklandia.”

-In both population groups, there are 100 creditworthy and 100 non-creditworthy individuals.
-Thus, in both populations, the likelihood of a person being creditworthy is the same.
+Each group contains 100 creditworthy and 100 non-creditworthy individuals.
+Therefore, the probability of being creditworthy is identical in both groups.

-However, the application of the credit score model results in clearly different distributions for the two groups.
-This is evident in the graphics below.
+Despite this, applying the credit score model leads to distinctly different score distributions for the two groups.
+This difference is evident in the graphics below.

 ```js
 const fig_right = Plot.plot({